|

-Gross Messer: Destructive TestingThe Gross Messer (German for 'Big Knife') is an interesting beast.
-A kind of hybrid between a Falchion and a Saber, the Cold Steel version is the only production replica on the market - and while it tends to be somewhat more overbuilt and heavy than the historical examples - as you can see from the official Cold Steel videos, it has a reputation for extreme cutting ability...
+In terms of affordable replicas, the Cold Steel version is the only real production replica of its kind on the market - and while it tends to be somewhat more overbuilt and heavy than the historical examples - as you can see from the official Cold Steel videos, it has a reputation for extreme cutting ability...

 However, in the last few years - the reputation of the Gross Messer was tarnished by some unexpected failures of this promising blade to live up to its fearsome reputation.
 But in the interests of evaluating the current offerings - the following review by SBG contributor Robert Betts (Suvurov on the SBG Sword Forum) puts the Messer through hell to see if the offerings available in late 2007 have seen any improvements...